 Money

 However, before diving further into the depths of currency, let us take a break and contemplate some more.
-A good portion of my thoughts are based upon what has already been said by many inspiring individuals, and I would like to provide you with that same inspiration through this arrangement of quotes.
+A good portion of these thoughts are based upon what has already been said by many inspiring individuals, and I would like to provide you with that same inspiration through this arrangement of quotes.
 Take your time, ponder over them at your own accord, and then go ahead when you are ready.

 “Money often costs too much.”